DerGuru/The-Resonant/Chapters/P2-17_Network Leak.md

 It wasn’t on the laptop.
 It wasn’t in any window.
 It sat between the pixels, a watermark that had learned to arrive.

 Lina’s chair froze a centimeter from the table.
-“Jason—”
+“Jason - ”

 “I see it.”